 As the national regulator of agvet chemicals the APVMA regulates agricultural and veterinary chemicals in line with responsibilities described in the Agricultural and Veterinary Chemicals (Administration) Act 1992 and the Agricultural and Veterinary Chemicals Code Act 1994.

-We ensure Australians have access to safe and effective agricultural and veterinary (agvet) chemicals to control pests and diseases on animals and plants.
+We ensure Australians have access to safe and effective agvet chemicals to control pests and diseases on animals and plants.

 The APVMA keeps a Record and Register of approved agvet constituents, registered products and approved labels.